Some of the lovely things our students and their parents have said.

 Jane, Yale University

 Doug helped me create my Common Application personal statement and all of my specialized supplementary essays.
 Prior to starting the writing itself, we spent several sessions talking about my life.
 And so Doug got to know me well.
 Speaking with him was extremely easy, and I chattered about things that I otherwise would have regarded as unimportant.
 But Doug knew better.
 In the end, he and I found among my stories, interests, and anecdotes an intriguing theme to use for my Common Application essay.
 Doug never fed me words.
 Instead, he listened to me read aloud and suggested revision where we both agreed the diction was not spot on.
-I had only 500 words to show admissions officers who I was; therefore, each word was significant.
+I had only a few hundred words to show admissions officers who I was; therefore, each word was significant.

 I earnestly believe it was not my test scores, grades, or extracurricular activities that granted me early admission to my first-choice college, but my unique and well-written personal statement and supplements.
 In fact, Doug was the first person I called when “Congratulations!” flashed up on my computer screen.
 Working with Doug released many of the unnecessary pressures during the college-application process and helped me with time management.
 Not only did my work with Doug improve my writing and grammar skills but Doug also remains a mentor of mine.